evanfaler/steelpy/README.md

 aisc.L_shapes.L4X4X1_4
 aisc.W_shapes.W6X8_5
 ```
-Values are consistent with the AISC Steel Construction Manual, 16th Ed. and use the imperial system (inches, lbs).  .csv files for each library of shapes is saved in steelpy > shape files and can be referenced for the available shape profiles and associated properties.
+Values are consistent with the AISC Steel Construction Manual, 16th Ed. and use the imperial system (inches, lbs).
+Refer to the [Property Table](#property-table) section for available properties for each collection of profiles.

 ## Filter Method
 The `filter` method allows you to filter the sections of a collection based on specified criteria, maximum values, minimum values, or a combination thereof.
 Additionally, you can sort the filtered result by a specified property.